If it's worth typing up, it's worth sharing.

 from How to be a Villain by Neil Zawacki

-This is a quote from A Thousand Splendid Sons.
+This is a quote from A Thousand Splendid Suns.
 As a Christian, I found it shocking and thought-provoking.
 In Arabic hamshira means "sister" and it is a term of respect and endearment.

 "I am tired and dying, and I want to be merciful.
 I want to forgive you.
 But when God summons me and says, But it wasn't for you to forgive, Mullah, what shall I say?"